Skip to content

 --gpus-per-worker 0 Number of GPUs per worker node

---memory-in-head 48Gi Memory for the head node
+--memory-in-head 4Gi Memory for the head node (clamped up to 4Gi minimum in the manifest)

 --workers 0 Desired worker replicas (initial count)